mattiamencagli/Foundations_of_HPC_2020/Assignement1/code/README.md

 ## Section 1

-I use Python to compute the algorithm and to generate the plot that I present in the report.
+I use Python to compute the algorithm and to generate the plots that I present in the report.

 ## Section 2